krobelus/rate-experiments/README.md

 -   We used the same limits as in the SAT competition --- 5000 seconds CPU time and 24 GB memory using runlim[^runlim].
-For checking the timeout is 20000 seconds, which is also consistent with the competition.
+For checking the timeout is 20000 seconds, which is also in line with the competition.

 -   Since the machine we used for benchmarking has 32 cores, we used GNU parallel [@Tange2018] to run that many jobs simultaneously.
 Note that